gabeklein/expressive-mvc/README.md

   }
 }
 ```
+> Assuming this class for examples below.

 <br/>

 <h2 id="#section-singleton-activate">Activating a Singleton</h2>

-Singletons are not be useable until they're initialized in one of three ways.
+Singletons are not be useable until they're init in one of three ways

 ### Method 1: `Singleton.create(...)`

-A built-in method of all Models, `create` on a Singleton will also ensure the instance is made available.
+A method on all Models, `create` on a Singleton also promotes the new instance, while avoiding collisions.
 This can be done anytime, as long as it's before a dependant (component or peer) tries to pull data from it.

 ```js
 window.addEventListener("load", () => {